Information about housing benefit overpayments

 If your landlord received housing benefit payments on your behalf, we may ask him/her to repay the overpayment.

-- The benefits section and ask to arrange to repay the overpayment over a period of time or
+- Contact us and ask for the overpayments team to arrange to repay the overpayment over a long period of time or

-- The Citizens Advice Bureau for independent advice on debt recovery proceedings or help with managing debt (click here to be taken to the Citizens Advice Bureau Web site).
+- Citizens Advice for independent advice on debt recovery proceedings or help with managing debt.

 - You can also make use of a new service offered by the government aimed at helping people with their budgets and managing their debt.
 This can be found on the money advice service website.